 The Danny Sklar Palliative Care Program is a service of Weinstein Hospice.
 Click here to read about Danny Sklar and how his goal to create a worthy legacy for his family resulted in a unique program that serves generations of people battling serious illness.

 Who Is Appropriate for Palliative Care?

-- Patients who are pursuing aggressive treatment for cancer, heart disease and lung disease including chemotherapy, radiation and dialysis.
+- Patients who are pursuing aggressive treatment for cancer, heart disease and pulmonary disease including but not limited to; chemotherapy, radiation and dialysis.